Rapptz/discord.py/docs/api.rst

 .. function:: on_subscription_create(subscription)

-    Called when a user subscribes to a SKU.
+    Called when a subscription is created.

     .. versionadded:: 2.5